Pac-Man 40th Anniversary: Events

 Other companies celebrated the anniversaries by creating variations of the original arcade game.
 Google reintroduced the Pac-Man Google Doodle that was used for the 30th anniversary in 2010.
 Japanese candy manufacture Morinaga & Company created a variation where the power pellets where replaced with their Hi-Chew candy.
 In May, NVidia revealed that they created the entire game of Pac-Man solely using AI.
 Construction corporation Caterpillar Inc. set up a giant game of Pac-Man using over 6,880 yards of dirt and five excavator.

 Due to COVID-19 lockdowns, Namco partnered with Giants Enterprises to create a virtual challenge to keep people healthy and fit, allowing said participants to earn rewards.
-As part of the anniversary, Comic-Con announced in November 2020 that they will be inducting Pac-Man into the Comic-Con Museum's "Video Game Character Hall of Fame."
+As part of the anniversary, San Diego Comic-Con announced in November 2020 that they will be inducting Pac-Man into the Comic-Con Museum "Video Game Character Hall of Fame."